MicrosoftDocs/cloud-adoption-framework/docs/manage/considerations/commitment.md

 ## Determine IT operations prerequisites

 The [Azure Management Guide](../azure-management-guide/index.md) outlines Azure management tools.
 Before your business makes a commitment, IT should determine an acceptable standard-level management baseline to apply to all managed workloads.
-IT can then calculate a standard management cost for each of the managed workloads in the IT portfolio, based on CPU cores, disk space, and other asset-related variables.
-IT can also estimate a composite SLO for each workload, based on the architecture.
+For each of the managed workloads in the IT portfolio, IT can then calculate a standard management cost that's based on CPU cores, disk space, and other asset-related variables.
+IT can also estimate a composite service-level objective (SLO) for each workload, based on the architecture.

 IT operations teams often use a default minimum of 99.9% uptime for the initial composite SLO.
 They might normalize management costs based on the average workload, especially for solutions that have minimal logging and storage needs.
 To provide a starting point for initial conversations, the IT operations team can average the costs of a few medium-criticality workloads.